stevencohn/OneMore/README.md

 The Recalculate command will recalculate all formulas in the selected table(s).

-The Highlight command will select all cells containing formulas so you know where you put them.
+The Highlight command will select all cells on the page containing formulas so you know where you put them.

 The Delete command will remove a formula from the selected cell(s) but retain the values displayed in those cell.